Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

 Best Surfing in Portugal | Lisbon

-Yes, the capital of Portugal is also a great surfing destination.
+Yes, the capital of Portugal is also an excellent destination for surfing.
 When you arrive in the capital city of Lisbon, you will find a welcoming environment to feel at home.

 And the best, only 30 minutes away from places like Cascais and Costa da Caparica.